The Incredibly Strange Creatures Who Stopped Living and Became Mixed-Up Zombies: Notable cast and crew

-In some screenings, employees in monster masks, sometimes including Steckler himself, would run into the theater to scare the audience (the gimmick was billed as "Hallucinogenic Hypnovision" on the film's posters).
+In some screenings, employees in monster masks—sometimes including Steckler himself—would run into the theater to scare the audience (the gimmick was billed as "Hallucinogenic Hypnovision" on the film's posters).

 Reception and legacy

-Ever since its release, many critics have cited it as the worst film ever made.
+Ever since its release, many critics have considered the film to be one of the worst ever made.
+The 2004 DVD The 50 Worst Movies Ever Made ranked it at No. 1.

-The 2004 DVD The 50 Worst Movies Ever Made listed this film as the worst film of all time.
+Variety wrote: "The Incredibly-Strange Creatures Who Stopped Living, And Became Mixed-Up Zombies is a low-budget shocker about carny murders.
+Okay musical production numbers and good direction overcome weak script and performances.
+Excellent photography adds visual interest."

-However, the film has since become a cult classic and has been celebrated by fans of B movies, camp or kitsch films.
-Leonard Maltin awarded the film two and a half out of a possible four stars (his most widely used rating), complementing the film's use of colors and haunting atmosphere while criticizing the film's acting, dialogue, and simplistic plot.
+However, the film has since become a cult classic and has been celebrated by fans of B movies, camp, or kitsch films.
+Leonard Maltin awarded the film two and a half out of a possible four stars (his most widely used rating), complimenting the film's use of colors and haunting atmosphere while criticizing the film's acting, dialogue, and simplistic plot.
 Writing for Turner Classic Movies, critic Richard Harland Smith described the film as "junk drawer cinema at its most impossible to close" and "loose-knit to the point of unraveling," but opined that "it's precisely this threadbare, developed-in-the-bathroom-sink aesthetic that explains the film's confounding charm" and that the film is "considerably better than its reputation."